Western Standard

-The Western Standard is a Canadian political and social commentary media website operated by Western Standard New Media Corp. and its president Derek Fildebrandt.
+The Western Standard is a Canadian conservative social commentary media website operated by Western Standard New Media Corp. and its president Derek Fildebrandt.
 The Standard is based in Calgary, Alberta, where its main offices are located.
 The Standard also has bureaus in Victoria, Vancouver, Edmonton, Regina, Winnipeg and Ottawa.

 Fildebrandt is the majority shareholder.
 Dave Naylor, a former city editor with the Calgary Sun, joined as news editor and a minority shareholder.
 All of the company's shareholders reside in Alberta.

 The Standard's revenue is generated through subscriptions and advertising.

 History

 Ezra Levant co-founded the Western Standard, in 2004 as an Alberta-based magazine with an emphasis on Western Canada and political conservatism.
 Levant later sold the publication's remaining assets to Matthew Johnson, the former legislative aide to former Conservative Party MP Rahim Jaffer.
 In October 2007, the magazine ceased publication of its print edition after failing to become profitable.
 It existed briefly as an online magazine, which quickly became stagnant.

-On October 23, 2019, Derek Fildebrandt bought the rights to the magazine from Johnston and relaunched it as a conservative commentary and news website.
-Johnston, a former conservative Albertan politican, occasionally contributes columns to the relaunched site.
+On 23 October 2019, Derek Fildebrandt bought the rights to the magazine from Johnston and relaunched it as a conservative commentary and news website.
+Johnston, a former conservative Albertan politician, occasionally contributes columns to the relaunched site.
 In 2021, the Western Standard announced that it had opened bureaus in Victoria, Vancouver, Regina, Winnipeg, and Edmonton.
 As of March 2023, the Victoria and Winnipeg bureaus do not have any staff, although there is a columnist based in Winnipeg.

 The Western Standard obtained "Qualified Canadian Journalism Organization" status with the Canada Revenue Agency in 2022, permitting it to apply for government news subsidies.
 Fildebrandt has opposed government funding or grants for Canadian media organizations.
 He wrote in a column the organization applied for QCJO status "just for fun."
-As of March 2023, The Western Standard does not appear on the CRA's list of media outlets recognized as a QCJO.
+While a QCJO, as of March 2023 The Western Standard does not appear on the CRA's list of media outlets receiving grants, thus making subscribers ineligible to apply for the associated tax credit.